0oooo/quizz/README.md

 To be honest, I'm not fully full on with virtual environment, my own app is confusing with a quizzenv, a quizz parent folder, a quizz python project with its own quizz subdirectory, and the quizzapp app...
 I mean..
 That's pretty ugly.
 But let's roll with it

-Also, about virtual environment, if you like to read it's [here](https://realpython.com/python-virtual-environments-a-primer/) or if you prefer to [listen](https://realpython.com/lessons/what-virtual-environments-are-good-for/)
+Also, about virtual environment, if you like to read it's [here](https://realpython.com/python-virtual-environments-a-primer/) or if you prefer to [listen](https://realpython.com/lessons/what-virtual-environments-are-good-for/) and you have 20 pounds to spare per month.

 ## Let's go gurls!